uonyx/kvr/README.md

-kvr: key-value runtime
+kvr: key-value runtime [alpha]
 ========================================================================

 [![Build Status] (https://travis-ci.org/uonyx/kvr.svg)](https://travis-ci.org/uonyx/kvr)

 **kvr** is a runtime system that provides dynamically typed values with reference-counted keys.
-In essence it is a stand-alone low-level C++ dictionary with powerful data transformation and serialization features, and most importantly, a simple API.
+In essence it is a stand-alone low-level C++ dictionary engine with powerful data transformation and serialization features, and most importantly, a simple API.

 It's all I've ever wanted.

 ### Features